DEIB-GECO/GSEACompass/README.md

 ### Build from source

-Make sure, before running GSEAWrap in a development enviroment, to fulfill these run-time dependencies.
+Make sure, before running GSEAWrap in a development enviroment, to fulfill these dependencies.

 #### Rust